Purplewells/GrowRight/README.md

-# 📄 Fertiliser & Input Calculator USSD Platform Specification
+# Fertiliser & Input Calculator USSD Platform Specification

-## Project Name
+## Project Name: GrowRight
-   **GrowRight – USSD Fertiliser and Seed Recommendation Platform**

-## Executive Summary
+### Executive Summary

 GrowRight Assist is an inclusive, mobile-first platform that empowers smallholder farmers by delivering fertiliser and seed input recommendations through an intuitive USSD interface.
 Farmers enter their land size and crop type, and instantly receive SMS-based guidance on the optimal quantity of inputs required, application timing, and nearby agro-suppliers.

 This solution addresses input misapplication in rural farming communities, driving productivity, reducing cost, and building digital bridges between farmers and agricultural value chains.

-We are seeking strategic partnerships and investment to launch, scale, and deepen our impact in rural Africa.
+We seek strategic partnerships and investment to launch, scale, and deepen our impact in rural Africa.

 ---

-## Problem Statement
+### Problem Statement

 Over 70% of smallholder farmers in sub-Saharan Africa operate without access to:
 - Technical agronomic guidance